mmu-webdesign/l4-WPD-web-term-2/rwd-week-4.md

 Save and view your page.
 As soon as you reach the 500px width our `flex` items (our images and captions) line up next to each other.
 Whilst it looks a bit rubbish (500px is too small) this is fantastic news.

 >One line of code - `display:flex` has enabled this.
 In the past, this was only achieved by fudges and hacks in CSS.

+Related to the `display:flex` is the `flex-wrap:wrap` instruction, which tells the browser to not try and put all of our content on one line, but allow it to go onto a second (or more, depending on the amount of content) line.
+[Read more about this at the CSS tricks reference page for flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/).

 Adjust the `min-width` at which our media query kicks in - `@media screen and (min-width: 750px)` will work.
 You might want to adjust this a little later.